I can't believe the number of people who do not simply cannot comprehend what that could be about.

 And that's what Hastert was doing.

-Well it if you try to beat the structuring, you're eventually gonna get found out because the uh the banks are also required to report if something looks suspicious.
+Well, if you try to beat the structuring, you're eventually going to get found out because the banks are also required to report if something looks suspicious.

 They don't want any problems.

-And so that's when the FBI came calling.
+And so that's when the FBI came calling, FBI and whoever else, Treasury, and they interviewed Hastert.

-But I I just I don't know what else this could be, other than trying to keep secret something that he didn't want anybody to know.
+But I just, I don't know what else this could be, other than trying to keep secret something that he didn't want anybody to know.

 He was willing to pay the blackmailer for it.